UST-QuAntiL/icwe-tutorial-2024/handson.md

     ![Modeler Pattern Selection Intro](./resources/images/TODO.png)

 2. Click on the ``+`` sign on the right to add a new algorithm pattern.
-To generate the workflow modeled in the first part of the tutorial, we select ``Quantum Approximate Optimization Algorithm (QAOA)`` as algorithm pattern.
+To generate the workflow modeled in the first part of the tutorial, we select ``Quantum Approximate Optimization Algorithm (QAOA)`` as the algorithm pattern.
 TODO

     ![Modeler Pattern Selection Overview](./resources/images/TODO.png)

+3. TODO

+4. TODO

-TODO
+5. TODO

+6. Finally, to execute the generated workflow, follow the steps described in part 1 starting from step 12.